 The Classic Symmetrical is the most popular bell shape used in many mixers and outboard equalizers.
-It is almost “constant Q.” That is, as resonant frequency changes, the Q or Quality Factor changes, widening as the frequency goes from low to high to maintain a constant ratio of center frequency divided by bandwidth.
+It is almost “constant Q.” That is, as resonant frequency changes, the bandwidth changes, widening as the frequency goes from low to high to maintain a constant ratio of center frequency divided by bandwidth.
 Constant Q is roughly the way our hearing perceives an EQ’s effect.

 The three Proportional PEQs emulate bell characteristics which change their bandwidth proportional to their boost or cut.
 Many think they behave more musically as you don’t have to correct the Q after every amplitude change.
 There are also three other constant–Q equalizers available, with characteristics similar to some classic American brands.